karlmiko/OverHear/README.md

-# OverHear: Bringing website layout to the visually challenged
+# OverHear: Bringing Website Layout to the Visually Challenged

 by: Linpei Duan, Max Henry, and Karl Michel Koerich